natalieivy/session-6/readme.md

   });
 ```

-Add additional routes in our config:
+Add an additional route to our config:

 ```js
 app.config(